 Brawe, Sophie Ernestine (Amalie?) von, née Pierer (dates unknown): Sophie Mereau’s stepsister; from 1785 married to Johann Friedrich August von Brawe, a privy councilor and senior magistrate in Camburg (KFSA 25:610–11n1).

-Bremer, Benedix (1717–16 June 1779) (i.e., shortly after Caroline’s presumed mention of him in letter 7): Uncertain reference in letter 7.
+Bremer, Benedix (1717–16 June 1779) (i.e., shortly after Caroline’s presumed mention of him in letter 7): Son of Benedict Georg Bremer auf Cadenberge und Bentwisch, and Clara Sophie, née von Grote.
+Married to Karoline Augustine (Auguste), née von Haus (1733–1795).
+Studied law in Göttingen, receiving his doctorate in 1741, after which he worked in judicial administrative positions in Celle and Hannover.
+Uncertain reference in letter 7.
 Bremer was an electoral Lüneburg-Braunschweig Geheimer Rath, Lord of Cadenberge, Dobrock, Basbeck und Seeburg.
 His son, Friedrich Franz Dietrich von Bremer (1759–1836) (hence twenty years old at the time of Caroline’s letter), was the later Hannover cabinet minister of foreign affairs who as Hannover’s representative in 1803 negotiated the Sulinger Convention, which prompted the capitulation of Hannover’s army and inaugurated the ten-year French occupation of Hannover.

 Brentano, Magdalena Margaretha Auguste (Fränz), née Busmann (Bußmann, Bussmann) (1791–1832): Daughter of the banker Johann Jakob Bussmann (1756–91), a partner in the firm of the Bethmann brothers, and Maria Elisabeth Bethmann (1772–1847).
 After her father died, her mother’s brother, Moritz Bethmann, became her guardian, while her mother married Count Alexandre François de Flavigny (1770–1819).
 After eloping on 20 August 1807, from 21 August 1807 married to Clemens Brentano.
 They later divorced, and she remarried and lived for a time in Paris, expressing a desire to accompany Napoleon to St. Helena; committed suicide in Frankfurt by drowning.

 Brentano, Clemens (1778–1842): Son of Maximiliane Brentano, née La Roche, and grandson of Sophie von La Roche.
 Brother of Bettina von Arnim.
 Educated in various boarding schools, he resisted entering the family business, studying instead in Jena 1798–1800, where he had contact with the Schlegels, Fichte, and Tieck, as well as Sophie Mereau, whom he married in 1803.
 From 21 August 1807 married, wretchedly, to Auguste, née Busmann; they later divorced.
 Published the eccentric novel Godwi in 1801.
-Met Achim von Arnim in Göttingen the same year, who eventually married Brentano’s sister Bettina and who remained a lifelong friend.
+In the same year in Göttingen, met Achim von Arnim, who eventually married Brentano’s sister Bettina and who remained a lifelong friend.
 In Heidelberg was one of the members constituting the Heidelberg Romantics, publishing a collection of folk songs with Arnim, Des Knaben Wunderhorn (1805–8) and himself publishing the play Ponce de Leon (1804).
 His wife Sophie died in 1806.
 (Portrait: 1837, by Ludwig Emil Grimm; in Gustav Könnecke, Bilderatlas zur Geschichte der deutschen Nationallitteratur, 2nd ed.
 [Marburg 1895], 354.)

 Brentano, Franz Dominicus Josef Maria (1765–1844): From Frankfurt, son of Pietro Antonio Brentano (1735–97) and the latter’s first wife, Paula Maria Josefa Walpurga Brentano-Gnosso (1744–70), hence half-brother of Clemens and Bettina Brentano (whose mother, Maximiliane, née La Roche, Pietro Brentano married in 1774); from October 1789 student in Marburg; eventually took over his father’s business.